Stuycs-K/project03-final-09-chaoj-chent-ngt/DEVLOG.md

 * Fixed some formatting errors in the terminal.
 * 5 minutes spent.

+### 2024-01-14 - Implemented Time Component
+* Used clock_gettime() to find time elapsed from start of typeracer to end.
+* 40 minutes spent.

 ### 2024-01-03 - Brief description
 Expanded description including how much time was spent on task.